 The valuation allowance for loan impairment represents management's best estimate of losses due to impaired loans in the Loan Board's portfolio.
 The valuation allowance is determined based on management's identification and evaluation of the problem accounts and estimated losses that exist in the remaining portfolio.
-These judgments are influenced by the composition and quality of the portfolio, general economic conditions, and conditions affecting specific commodities, as well as the Loan Board policy to act as a patient lender, providing time for repayment where full future repayment appears reasonable.
+These judgments are influenced by the composition and quality of the portfolio, general economic conditions and conditions affecting specific commodities, as well as the Loan Board policy to act as a patient lender, providing time for repayment where full future repayment appears reasonable.

-Valuation allowances are made for estimated losses on certain loans and loan guarantees, which are recorded in the statement of operations and accumulated surplus as bad debt expense.
-Loans written off also reduce the balance of the Fisheries and Aquaculture Development Fund.
-Recoveries of bad debts do not increase the Fund's balance.
+Valuation allowances are made for probable losses on certain loans and loan guarantees, which are recorded in the statement of operations and accumulated surplus as bad debt expense.
+Bad debt expense also reduces the balance of amount due to the Fisheries and Aquaculture Development Fund.
+Recoveries of bad debt does not increase the Fund's balance.

-3 Summary of significant accounting policies (continued)
+3 Significant accounting policies (continued)